 In recent years, research related to adolescents and the implications of vaccinations on their health has intensified.
 In response to the need for improved surveillance on teen immunization rates, CDC expanded the use of the NIS sampling frame in 2008 to screen households for the presence of teens between 13-17 years of age.
 NORC administers an interview comparable to the traditional NIS, including a request for permission to obtain immunization records from the teen’s health providers.
 NORC provides additional support to CDC in the form of a series of Rapid Flu Surveys, conducted at key points in the flu season and producing real-time estimates on the rate at which the population is receiving recommended flu shots.

-Finally, the NIS sampling frame supports other key surveys via the State and Local Area Integrated Telephone Surveys (SLAITS) mechanism sponsored by the National Center for Health Statistics (NCHS).
-The SLAITS mechanism has facilitated a number of large surveys that have resulted in robust, reliable data sources actively used by researchers, public health officials and policy makers invested in the health and well-being of children.
-SLAITS surveys have included the National Survey of Children's Health, the National Survey of Children with Special Health Care Needs, the National Survey of Adoptive Parents, the Survey of Adult Transition and Health, and others.
+Additionally, the NIS sampling frame has provided support for other key surveys via the State and Local Area Integrated Telephone Surveys (SLAITS) mechanism, sponsored by the National Center for Health Statistics (NCHS), including the National Survey of Children's Health, the National Survey of Children with Special Health Care Needs, the National Survey of Adoptive Parents, the Survey of Adult Transition and Health.

 Advances in Survey Research